-The Compensation Committee has retained Radford as its independent outside compensation consultant to assist with setting executive compensation.
-The Compensation Committee has sole authority to retain or replace such independent compensation consultants.
+Pursuant to its charter, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation.
+The Compensation Committee engaged Radford as an independent outside compensation consultant to perform compensation advisory services during 2020 and to assist with evaluating executive compensation.
 The Compensation Committee believes that working with an independent compensation consultant furthers the Company's objectives to recruit and retain qualified executives, align executive interests with those of shareholders and ensure that executive compensation packages will appropriately motivate and reward ongoing achievement of business goals.
+Our Compensation Committee will continue to retain a consultant to provide similar information and analyses in future years for consideration in determining annual cash, equity and other compensation for our employees, executive officers and directors.

-Radford provided the following services to the Compensation Committee with respect to our 2019 compensation matters:
+Radford provided the following services to the Compensation Committee with respect to our 2020 compensation matters:

-- Reviewed and advised on adjustments to the company's peer group; - Conducted an extensive executive compensation assessment; - · Provided key insights on executive and director compensation based on relevant market data; and - · Assisted with certain proxy statement disclosures, including this Compensation Discussion & Analysis section.
+- Reviewed and advised on adjustments to the company's peer group; - Conducted an extensive executive compensation assessment;

+- Provided key insights on executive and director compensation based on relevant market data; and - Assisted with certain proxy statement disclosures, including this Compensation Discussion & Analysis section.